lelou6666/WavesOfWhat/readme.txt

 to astronomical factors derived from natal data of Professionals Notabilities from Archives Gauquelin.
-We train classifiers on pairs of professions, sportsmen vs scientists, sportsmen vs militaries, scientists vs militaries, and training sets are always formed so that the yearly frequencies are equalized: for every year y there is an equal number of profession A and profession B notabilites born in this year y.
+We train classifiers on pairs of professions, sportsmen vs scientists, sportsmen vs militaries, scientists vs militaries, and training sets are always formed so that the yearly frequencies are equalized: for every year Y there is an equal number of profession A and profession B notabilities born in this year Y.
-Our goal is to build a classifier able to distinguish between professions (using astronomical factors only) with an accuracy significantly higher than 0.5, and our null hypothesis is that in most of the years the distribution of dates of birth is indistinguishible between professions and therefore the accuracy must be close to 0.5.
+Our goal is to find a classifier able to distinguish between professions (using astronomical factors only) with an accuracy significantly higher than 0.5, and our null hypothesis is that in most of the years the distribution of dates of birth is indistinguishible between professions and therefore the accuracy must be close to 0.5.